geoserver/geoserver/doc/en/user/source/security/usergrouprole/rolesource.rst

 Using a user/group Service
 --------------------------

 During configuration of an authentication mechanism, the name of a user group service has to be specified.
 The used role service is always the role service configured as active role service.
-The role calculation itself is described here :ref:`sec_rolesystem_interaction`
+The role calculation itself is described here :ref:`security_rolesystem_interaction`

 Using a role service directly
 -----------------------------